it-at-m/helm-charts/charts/refarch-templates/README.md

 #### Resources & Scaling

-You can define your resources like CPU and RAM and the desired replicas as stated below.
+You can define your resources like CPU and RAM and the desired replicas.

+More information about Resources can be found in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 If you don't set those properties, those values will be used by default:
 ```yaml
     resources:
       requests: